Oregon State Bar: History

 The Oregon Bar Association was organized on November 8, 1890.
 One vice-president was selected from each of the seven judicial districts of Oregon.
 The original bar association was not created by a statute and was not incorporated.
 Membership was voluntary, although as of July 1, 1927, any lawyer who became a member of a local bar association was automatically deemed to be a member of the Oregon Bar association.

-The first president of the Oregon Bar Association was Cyrus A. Dolph, a prominent lawyer who had begun practice in Portland in 1866.
+The first president of the Oregon Bar Association was Cyrus A. Dolph, a prominent lawyer who had begun practice in Portland, Oregon in 1866.
+The bar association's first annual meeting was held on October 17, 1891, in Portland.
+The constitution and by-laws of the association provided for committees on (1) jurisdiction and statutory reform, (2) judicial administration and remedial proceedings, (3) legal education and admission to the bar, (4) grievances as to alleged misconduct by lawyers, and (5) admission and membership.
+There was also an executive committee elected by the association, with other members appointed the association's president.

+By 1900, the work of the first three committees was found to have overlapped on occasion, and the legislative affairs committee had endorsed too many bills, thereby losing some of the association's credibility with the legislature, which had its own institutional problems in the 1890s The grievance committee investigated allegations of misconduct by the public, and if they were found to be well-founded, would bring proceedings against the lawyer in the Supreme Court of Oregon It was reported in 1900 that "many complaints are brought on misunderstanding, mostly occurring out of ill-formed arrangements between so-called lawyers who solicit bad collections and their clients."

 Early disciplinary proceedings

-As of October 19, 1895, the Oregon Bar Association was working towards the disbarment of eight attorneys, on grounds of false undertakings in attachment and libel proceedings, gross drunkenness and misbehavior in court, uttering false certificates for admission of Chinese immigrants, false statements to a notary, falsifying documents purporting to show payment a debt to an estate, false defamation and extortion, embezzlement, larceny, and misappropriation of funds held in trust held for clients.
+As of October 19, 1895, the Oregon Bar Association was working towards the disbarment of eight attorneys, on grounds of false undertakings in attachment and admiralty proceedings, gross drunkenness and misbehavior in court, uttering false certificates for admission of Chinese immigrants, false statements to a notary public, falsifying documents purporting to show payment a debt to an estate, defamation and extortion, embezzlement, larceny, and misappropriation of funds held in trust held for clients.

 One of the attorneys, U.S. Grant Marquam, who was charged with misappropriation of client funds, was the son of millionaire and prominent politician Philip A. Marquam.
 Four of the eight lawyers had been convicted of crimes forming the basis for the disbarment proceedings, and one of those four was already in the state penitentiary.